 What is a web design style guide?

-But, as a UX designer myself, I’ve always been curious, what can you find in the digital style guides of influential companies like Apple, Google, and Starbucks?
+But as a UX designer, I’ve always been interested in knowing what information can be found in the digital style guides of major corporations like Apple, Google, and Starbucks.

 Examples of Awesome Digital Style Guides